spgoodman/stable-audio-tools/README.md

 # stable-audio-tools
 Training and inference code for audio generation models

+## Changes in this fork
+* Use the webui.sh to install, launch and configure defaults
+* Removed default to create shared gradio link, instead this is set in the webui.sh script

 # Install

+## Using webui.sh
+1. Edit webui.sh with defaults that suit you, such as commenting out CUDA_VISIBLE_DEVICES if you don't need to set a specific GPU
+2. Run webui.sh and it will create a virtual environment,and install alonside pre-reqs and flash attention

+## Using the original instructions below

 The library can be installed from PyPI with:
 ```bash